cartiace0004/Portfolio/E-Commerce-Order-Supply-Chain-Analysis/README.md

 ![order_freq_reg](plots/order_freq_reg.png)

 We also discovered the peak hours for customers to purchase throughout the day.
-The busiest are around the afternoon, specifically 2:00 PM.
+The busiest are around the afternoon, specifically at `2:00 PM`.

 ![peak_hour_orders](plots/peak_hour_plot.png)